Skip to main content

 Because a new attorney has no prior acts and no claims history, your first policy is often one of the more affordable ones you'll ever buy — and the premium tends to step up over the first several years as your retroactive date reaches further back.
 Plan for that increase instead of being surprised by it.

 Whatever the number turns out to be, treat it as a fixed cost of operating, not a discretionary expense.
-It's overhead you have to price into your rates, the same way you account for rent and software when you're setting your fees.
+It's overhead you have to price into your rates, the same way you account for rent and software when you're setting your fees and tallying what it costs to start the firm.
 A premium you can't cover from your fees is a sign the fees are too low, not a sign to skip the coverage.

 How to think about limits and deductibles